Your advisor will be ready to tackle whatever you’re struggling with.

 Hey!
-My name is Quinn and I am a second year medical student at the NYU Grossman School of Medicine.
+My name is Quinn and I am a second year medical student at the NYU Grossmen School of Medicine.
 I am currently a MiniMentor at NYU where I mentor a group of four first year students!
 At the University of Florida prior to medical school I was a volunteer director for Alpha Epsilon Delta, a pre-health honor society, and helped lead a group of 15-20 pre-health students in volunteer activities, as well as being available through our website to give advice for premed students in our program.
-I am currently in-press for a write-up about a new vascular procedure here at NYU, and a published author in a paper exploring a potential treatment for myotonic dystrophy.
+I am currently in-press for a write-up about a new vascular procedure here at NYU, and am published in a paper exploring a potential treatment for myotonic dystrophy!
 I have also volunteered at UF’s pediatric oncology and hematology unit and currently work as part of the referrals team for the Free Clinic here at NYU.